reeshuffled/reeshuffled.github.io/_posts/2024-05-17-In-Defense-of-Medium-Friends.md

 ---
 layout: post
-category: Garden
+category: Posts
 tags:
 - Friendship
 title: In Defense of Medium Friends
 slug: medium-friends
 description: A medium friend is someone who is beyond an acquaintance but not a close friend.
 I argue that these are a deeply important type of relationship.
 type: stub
 ---